Characters / FoxTrot

 - There was also the time Paige was watching Jason play Carmageddon and she comments that this looks oddly familiar.
 Cue Peter coming in, asking if anybody wants to go to the mall.

 - A Sunday strip had Jason make a Hot Wheels track based on a recent car trip with Peter.
+It had jumps and loop-de-loops.

 - Drunk with Power: He once locked his brother and sister in the basement of their own home for not bowing down to his will when Andy and Roger left him in charge.